GitMew/C-RISCV-MDs/s4_pointers-to-pointers.md

-# Cass Notes --- RISC-V Programming --- Pointers to Pointers
+# CASS Notes --- C & RISC-V Programming --- Pointers to Pointers

 There's a special use-case for pointer usage I want to highlight.
 This was actually the way I first came into contact with pointers, and came to know their usefulness.

 ## Pointers to pointers in C
 At one point in time, some other students and I were building an Arduino robot for shooting ping pong balls.
-To time shots and to blink LEDs, global timer variables stored the time since the last relevant event (e.g. when the last shot was made), so that, using the system clock, we could check whether enough milliseconds had passed for the next event to take place.
+To time shots and to blink LEDs, global timer variables stored the time since the last relevant event (e.g. when the last shot was made), so that, using the system clock (the `millis()` builtin), we could check whether enough milliseconds had passed for the next event to take place.

 For e.g. three LEDs (red, green and blue), the code could have looked like:
 ```c
 #define TIMER_THRESH_MS_RED   = 1000
 #define TIMER_THRESH_MS_GREEN = 2000